thegreenwebfoundation/carbon.txt/faq/FAQ.md

 - `annual-report`: An organisations annual sustainability reporting.
 - `webpage`: A web page outlining steps taken to avoid, reduce, or offset greenhouse gas emissions from service operations.
-- `certificate`: Certiicates showing the steps taken to purchase green energy, or offset greenhouse gas emissions from service operations.
+- `certificate`: Certificates showing the steps taken to purchase green energy, or offset greenhouse gas emissions from service operations.
 - `other`: A catch-all for everything else.

 ## Why this approach?